Skilled Migration – Is the 2021 glass half full or half empty?

-- The dynamic and responsive PMSOL will be good for some people, not so good for others if their occupation is taken off the list, or never makes it on to the list.
+- The dynamic and responsive PMSOL will be good for employer sponsored visas for some people, not so good for others if their occupation is taken off the list, or never makes it on to the list.

 - Time marches on and you will turn another year older this year regardless – perhaps losing migration points for age.